UConn vs. Miami (FL) Predictions & Picks - NCAA Tournament Final Four

 UConn Performance Insights

-- The Huskies' +533 scoring differential (outscoring opponents by 14.4 points per game) is a result of scoring 78.8 points per game (27th in college basketball) while giving up 64.4 per outing (35th in college basketball).
+- The Huskies have a +533 scoring differential, topping opponents by 14.4 points per game.
+They're putting up 78.8 points per game to rank 27th in college basketball and are allowing 64.4 per contest to rank 35th in college basketball.

 Miami (FL) Performance Insights

-- The Hurricanes' +277 scoring differential (outscoring opponents by 7.7 points per game) is a result of putting up 79.6 points per game (21st in college basketball) while allowing 71.9 per outing (236th in college basketball).
+- The Hurricanes outscore opponents by 7.7 points per game (posting 79.6 points per game, 21st in college basketball, and allowing 71.9 per outing, 236th in college basketball) and have a +277 scoring differential.

-- Miami (FL) wins the rebound battle by 3.1 boards on average.
-It collects 32.2 rebounds per game, 147th in college basketball, while its opponents grab 29.1.
+- Miami (FL) comes out on top in the rebound battle by an average of 3.1 boards.
+It records 32.2 rebounds per game (147th in college basketball) compared to its opponents' 29.1.

 - Miami (FL) has won the turnover battle by 1.2 per game, committing 10.8 (71st in college basketball) while forcing 12 (165th in college basketball).